root2pk/AnyPiano/README.md

-# Piano_Plugin
+# AnyPiano
-Piano Plugin created as part of the 'Audio Programming' course, using the JUCE framework
+AnyPiano is a Piano VST created as part of the 'Audio Programming' course, using the JUCE framework

 Uses finite-difference time-domain stiff string simulation to simulate a piano with a large number of variable parameters, to experiment with and produce unique sounds.